HumanBrainProject/pyunicore/README.md

     r = uc_client.Registry(tr, registry_url)
     print(r.site_urls)

-## Further reading
+### Further reading

-More example code can be found in the "integration-tests" folder in the source code repository.
+More examples for using PyUNICORE can be found in the "integration-tests" folder in the source code repository.

+## UFTP examples

+### Using UFTP for PyFilesystem

+You can create a [PyFilesystem](https://github.com/PyFilesystem/pyfilesystem2) `FS` object either directly in code, or implicitely via a URL.

+The convenient way is via URL:

+   from fs import open_fs
+   fs_url = "uftp://demouser:test123@localhost:9000/rest/auth/TEST:/data"
+   uftp_fs = open_fs(fs_url)

+The URL format is

+   uftp://[username]:[password]@[auth-server-url]:[base-directory]?[token=...][identity=...]

+The FS driver supports three types of authentication

+  * Username/Password - give `username` and `password`
+  * SSH Key - give `username` and `identity`, where `identity` is the filename of a private key.
+Specify `password` as needed to load the private key
+  * Bearer token - give the `token`

+(note: the SSH key authentication requires UFTP Auth server 2.7.0 or later)

+### Mounting remote filesystems via UFTP

+PyUNICORE contains a FUSE driver based on [fusepy](https://pypi.org/project/fusepy/), allowing you to mount a remote filesystem via UFTP.